Drakula44/LPCV_2025_T1/README.md

 pip install -r requirements.txt
 ```

-After that when starting working, just need to activate the virtual environment by running `source venv/bin/activate`.
+When opening a new terminal, just activate the virtual environment by running `source venv/bin/activate`.

 # Contributing